The base class for all layout boxes.

 Public Class Methods

-true, the width and height are taken to mean the content width and height and the style's padding and border are removed from them appropriately.
+true, the width and height are taken to mean the content width and height and the style's padding and border are added to them appropriately.

 Since the final location of the box is not known beforehand, the drawing operations inside the block should draw inside the rectangle (0, 0,